-Depending on the number of messages you are sending out from a particular Social Profile, you may want to vary the text of the message in each one so as to not be flagged as spam by the social networks.
+Depending on the number of messages you are sending out from a particular Social Profile, you will want to vary the text of the message in each one so as to not be flagged as spam or duplicate messages by the social networks.

 How Can I Control the Date/Time/Message that ReQueue Chooses?

 If you want to have control over the date/time/message, ReQueue may not be the best of the Social Message Scheduling Options to choose.

 ReQueue is designed to fill in the gaps on your calendar with the messages you've placed in the ReQueue Groups.
 The messages it chooses are not random nor are they in the order that messages appear in the list within the Group.
 Intelligent ReQueue dynamically chooses messages based on a combination of ...